WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

   1.3 crawl prices using Yahoo Finance API

 2. Applied GloVe to train a dense word vector from Reuters corpus in NLTK

+  2.1 build the word-word co-occurrence matrix

+  2.2 factorizing the weighted log of the co-occurrence matrix

 3. Feature Engineering

   3.2 Unify word format: remove punctuations, unify tense, singular & plural